ehrenbrav/nestcamDIY/README.md

 - add the line `dtoverlay=imx462`

 Then save the file and reboot.
 Otherwise, the Pi will not automatically detect the camera.

+## Adding Additional Wifi Networks

+If you are building your system using a wifi network other than the one it will be deployed on, you'll absolutely need to add the additional wifi network to the Pi.
+Otherwise, you won't be able to access the Pi once you remove it from the wifi network you used to set it up!
+[**TODO** INSTRUCTIONS FOR ADDING ONE OR MORE ADDITIONAL WIFI NETWORKS]